 Our verdict

-The Adidas Questar is a road running shoe that's targeted at beginners and casual runners who want a comfortable, easy-pace running shoe.
-It's plush and soft; it doesn't hurt the feet.
-Even better, it doesn't hurt the wallet with its price tag.
-Overall, if you want a versatile running shoe that's perfect for daily runs and long walks, the Questar will do the job.
+The Adidas Questar is a road running shoe that's perfect for beginners and casual runners who want a comfortable, easy-pace running shoe.
+We found it quite comfortable and not hurting the feet at all.
+Even better, it doesn't hurt the wallet with its price tag either.
+Overall, if you want a versatile running shoe that's perfect for daily runs and long walks, we believe that the Questar will do the job.

 Pros